5/8/2025

 Michael Morton

 Good morning.
 Maybe a quick one for Jeff and a bigger picture one for Harley that I've asked before.
-Jeff, with the three month trials and the slight step up in marketing spend, just if you could maybe dig a little deeper on who you're targeting with that, like a certain type of merchant, a certain product, a certain geography, that would be great.
-And then for Harley, I've more actually a lot of search conversation this week in the news.
+Jeff, with the three-month trials and the slight step up in marketing spend, just if you could maybe dig a little deeper on who you're targeting with that, like a certain type of merchant, a certain product, a certain geography, that would be great.
+And then for Harley, I've asked this before, but we're seeing it develop more actually, a lot of search conversation this week in the news.
 And Shopify has some really interesting partnerships with the LLMs.
-I was wondering if you're seeing any change yet in traffic generation sources for your merchant base?
+I was wondering if you're seeing any change yet in traffic generation sources for your merchant base.
 And then it may be a slight shift of the center of gravity of the legacy ecosystem that goes like feeds people from Google search to Amazon, maybe pointing more consumers to DTC websites.
 Thank you.

 speaker